How using QR Codes for Pride Month Impacts Your Campaign

 What initially started out as a display to show their solidarity with Pride, turned into a tourist attraction.
 Members of the community, blown away by the colorful array, started snapping photos of the house, which spread like wildfire.
 Long story short, the Anderson Pride display went viral.

 Soon after, people from other communities started visiting the couple’s home.
-Even the mayor of Chicago and along with his wife and other politicians paid them a visit.
+Even the mayor of Chicago, his wife, and other politicians paid them a visit.
 Once the couple realized how popular it was becoming, they installed a QR Code, allowing others to donate to the Trevor Project.

 The Trevor Project is a non-profit organization that empowers LGBTQIA+ youth, in an effort to prevent suicide.
 The Anderson couple’s initiative helped them to donate more than $17,000 in 2 weeks.
 Not for prestige, or publicity, but to create a safe inclusive neighborhood for everyone.